 located at 15 Seminary Pl., New Brunswick, NJ 08901

 Dr. Jesse Bayker is the Digital Archivist / Research Project Manager at the Scarlet and Black Research Center.
-The center is an arm of the Institute for the Study of Global Racial Justice at Rutgers University–New Brunswick.
+The center is a part of the Institute for the Study of Global Racial Justice at Rutgers University–New Brunswick.

 Dr. Bayker curates the Scarlet and Black Digital Archive, which uses historical primary sources to shed light on the legacy of slavery and dispossession at Rutgers University.
 He has contributed chapters to two volumes of the Scarlet and Black book series published by Rutgers University Press.
 His research for Scarlet and Black, Volume 1, focused on the lived experiences of enslaved individuals in Rutgers history.
 For Scarlet and Black, Volume 3, he wrote about the Black student protest movement at Rutgers–Camden.
-He is now working to preserve Camden history through the Black Camden Oral History Project.
+He is now collaborating to preserve Camden history through the Black Camden Oral History Project.
 He maintains Black Voices at Rutgers, a digital portal for African American oral histories with a focus on Rutgers and life in New Jersey.

 In addition to his work on African American history in New Jersey, Dr. Bayker researches transgender history.
 He is writing a book about transgender lives and practices in the era before medical technologies for gender transition became accessible in the United States.
 His article “Some Very Queer Couples: Gender Migrants and Intimacy in Nineteenth-Century America” appeared in the journal Gender & History and received honorable mention for the 2022 Audre Lorde Prize from the Committee on LGBT History.
 His chapter “Regulating Public Gender and the Rise of Cross-Dressing Laws” is forthcoming in The Cambridge History of Sexuality in the United States, co-edited by Jen Manion and Nick Syrett.
 He created the Cross-Dressing Laws Map as a digital supplement to this chapter.

 Dr. Bayker received a PhD in History from Rutgers University and a BA in History and LGBTQ Studies from CUNY Brooklyn College.
 He completed a Mellon Fellowship at the Museum of the City of New York where he worked to interpret nineteenth-century history and material culture for diverse audiences.

 News and presentations